dbosak01/fmtr/README.md

 ```
 One advantage of using `fapply()` is that your original data is not
 altered.
 The formatted values are assigned to a new object.
 If your
-orignial data changes, the formatting function should be reapplied
+original data changes, the formatting function should be reapplied
 to maintain consistency with the original data.

 ## What kind of formats are available